List of SAARC summits

+Summits of the South Asian Association for Regional Cooperation (SAARC) were held from 1985 to 2014.
+As of 2026, a summit has not been held since the 18th summit in Nepal.
+The SAARC Charter requires summits approximately every eighteen months.

 Summits of SAARC

-First summit 1st BAN Bangladesh
+1st summit BAN Bangladesh

 President H. M. Ershad's Reception of SAARC Heads of States in Dhaka.

-The first summit was held in Dhaka, Bangladesh on 7–8 December 1985 and was attended by the Government representative and president of Bangladesh, Maldives, Pakistan and Sri Lanka, the kings of Bhutan and Nepal, and the Prime Minister of India. signed the SAARC Charter on 8 December 1985, thereby establishing the regional association, and established study groups on the problems of terrorism and drug trafficking, as well as planning a ministerial-level meeting about GATT, and a ministerial-level conference on increasing the participation of women at the regional level.
+The first summit was held in Dhaka, Bangladesh on 7–8 December 1985 and was attended by the Government representative and president of Bangladesh, Maldives, Pakistan and Sri Lanka, the kings of Bhutan and Nepal, and the Prime Minister of India.
+They signed the SAARC Charter on 8 December 1985, establishing the regional association, study groups on the problems of terrorism and drug trafficking.
+They also planned a meeting about GATT and a conference on increasing the participation of women at the regional level.
 The summit also agreed to establish a SAARC secretariat and adopted an official SAARC emblem.

-Second summit 2nd IND India
+2nd summit IND India

-The second summit was held in November 17–18 Bangalore, India in 1986.
-The Heads of State or Government welcomed the signing of the Memorandum of Understanding on the establishment of the SAARC Secretariat by the Council of Ministers and their decision to locate the Secretariat in Kathmandu and appoint Ambassador Abul Ahsan of Bangladesh as the first Secretary-General of south Asian association of regional cooperation.
+The second summit was held on November 17–18 1986 in Bangalore, India.
+The leaders welcomed the signing of the Memorandum of Understanding on the establishment of the SAARC Secretariat by the Council of Ministers and their decision to locate the Secretariat in Kathmandu and appoint Ambassador Abul Ahsan of Bangladesh as the first Secretary-General of SAARC.

-Third summit 3rd NEP Nepal
+3rd summit NEP Nepal

 The third summit was held in Kathmandu, Nepal from 2–4 November 1987, and was attended by the Presidents of Bangladesh, the Maldives and Sri Lanka, the Prime Ministers of India and Pakistan, and the kings of Bhutan and Nepal.
 The foreign ministers of the member states signed the SAARC Regional Convention on Suppression of Terrorism and an agreement to establish a South Asian Food Reserve.

-Fourth summit 4th PAK Pakistan
+4th summit PAK Pakistan

 The fourth summit was held in Islamabad, Pakistan on 29–31 December 1988 and was attended by the presidents of Bangladesh, the Maldives and Sri Lanka, the prime ministers of India and Pakistan, and the kings of Bhutan and Nepal.
-The summit discussed the coup attempt on 3 November 1988, declared 1989 to be the "SAARC Year Against Drug Abuse", declared 1990 to be the "SAARC Year of the Girl Child", set up a technical committee on education, and launched a regional plan called "SAARC-2000-A Basic Needs Perspective" to meet specific targets by the end of the twentieth century in areas such as food, shelter, education and environmental protection.
+They discussed the coup attempt on 3 November 1988, announced themes for future SAARC summits, and launched a regional plan with socio-economic targets for the end of the century.
 It was also agreed to hold regular "South Asian Festivals" with the first being hosted by India.